Tag Archives: Reviews

 Disclaimer

-Kiwiears sent me a pair of the of the Serene closed-back planer magnetic headphones to review for my blog.
-While I am very greatful for the opportunity, I won’t let it sway my opinions.
+Epomaker sent me the TH33 keypad for free to review for my blog.
+While I am very grateful for the opportunity, I won’t let it sway my opinions.
 This will be my honest review.
-Make sure you also check out my review for the Ardor and Altruva headphones.
+Make sure you also check out my reviews for the Epomaker RT85 and F75 keyboards.
+I will be using my Amazon Affiliate link where possible.
+It really helps me out if you use it before buying anything.

 Table of Contents